More retirement-related regulatory news for plan sponsors, including links to detailed information.

-The Department proposes a clear, four-factor test—based on well-established precedent—that would consider whether the potential joint employer actually exercises the power to:
+The DoL proposes a clear, four-factor test—based on well-established precedent—that would consider whether the potential joint employer actually exercises the power to:

 • Hire or fire the employee

-• Supervise and control the employee’s work schedules or conditions of employment
+• Supervise and control the employee’s work schedule or conditions of employment

 • Determine the employee’s rate and method of payment